What is KIPP STEP?

 - Reside in the Deerfield dormitories for the duration of the program and perform assigned supervisory roles*

-- Act as a an advisor to a small number of students, make welcome phone calls to advisees in June and provide support as needed
+- Act as a student advisor to a small number of students, make welcome phone calls to advisees in June and provide support as needed

-- Work with faculty and proctors to ensure a safe and supportive learning environment for all participants
+- Work with faculty and proctors to ensure a safe, supportive and positive learning environment for all participants

 - Miscellaneous duties as assigned